 It shouldn’t come as a surprise to anyone that new tax proposals were among the first things on the list for the new Biden administration.
 This was highly discussed during the 2020 election and now we’re starting to see what the new tax code could potentially look like.

-On this episode of the Money Wisdom podcast, Joel will take us through four different increases and explain what it could mean to individuals and their financial planning.
+In this episode of the Money Wisdom podcast, Joel will take us through four different tax increases and explain what they could mean to individuals and their financial planning.
 Remember that these are only proposals at this point but we have to begin planning for them just in case.

 The next proposal hits corporations pretty hard by increasing their tax rate from 21% to 28%, which is a 33% increase from where it currently stands.
 We don’t work directly with corporations, but this does impact individuals because it gets passed on in different ways.
 Think about this, when the companies have extra dollars, they can do a few things.
 The first is to keep it, which increases the value of the company and investors’ benefit.
 The second is to pay it out in a shareholder dividend, which benefits people that have invested in the company.
 And the third is hiring new people.
 These are things to keep in mind with this proposal.